Skip to main content

 This raises the question: Is the zero price effect still a valid concept?

-Given the experiment, the answer appears to be much more nuanced than popular science will have you think.
-Contexts like product, culture, and industry have a huge effect on the validity of this effect.
+Given the experiment, the answer appears to be much more nuanced than popular science suggests.
+Contexts like product, culture, and industry greatly impact the validity of this effect.

 Sebastian Baier